Where To Go Peach Picking near NYC

 Approximately 1 hour by car from Midtown Manhattan; also accessible via the Metro-North

 This Westchester County farm is a quick day trip from NYC, making it a favorite place to go peach picking near NYC.
 Other popular harvest seasons include apple picking in the fall and cut your own Christmas trees during the winter.
-This summer, peach picking opens at the end of August.
+This summer, peach picking opens in August.
 There are not many bells and whistles here, but visitors find homemade baked goods, hot dogs for a quick lunch, and other snacks and candy.
-You can bring your own bag or box to collect your harvest or borrow one of its baskets.
+You can bring your bag or box to collect your harvest or borrow one of its baskets.
 No car?
 Take the Metro-North to the Croton-Harmon Station or the Peekskill Station, then take a 15-minute taxi ride to the farm.

 2. DuBois Farms – Highland